 Who gets Prostate Cancer Most Often?

 - Men with a family history of prostate cancer.
-Men with one first-degree relative (a father or brother) with a history of prostate cancer are two to three times more likely to develop the disease; those with more than one affected first-degree relative are three to five times more likely to be diagnosed with prostate cancer.
+Men with one first-degree relative (a father or brother) with a history of prostate cancer are two to three times more likely to develop the disease.
+This risk increases if more than one family member is diagnosed with prostate cancer.

 Common Signs and Symptoms of Prostate Cancer

 It’s important to note that some men have no symptoms at all, and that many symptoms also occur frequently as a result of non-cancerous conditions, such as prostate enlargement or infection.
 None of these symptoms are specific to prostate cancer.
 Common symptoms include, but aren’t limited to:

 - Difficulty starting urination